 Tel Aviv University is a public research university in Tel Aviv, Israel.
 With over 30,000 students, it is the largest university in the country.
 Located in northwest Tel Aviv, the university is the center of teaching and research of the city, comprising 9 faculties, 17 teaching hospitals, 18 performing arts centers, 27 schools, 106 departments, 340 research centers, and 400 laboratories.

 Tel Aviv University is known for it's academic work in the following disciplines:

-Tel Aviv University's most influential alumni faculty include professors and professionals in the fields of Computer Science, Business, and Political Science.
+Tel Aviv University's most influential alumni faculty include professors and professionals in the fields of Political Science, Law, and Computer Science.
 Here are some of Tel Aviv University's most famous alumni: